parimal8567/parimal8567/README.md

 - 👋 Hi, I’m Parimal
 - 👀 I’m interested in lot of things solving problems by programming is one of them.
 - 🌱 I’m currently learning/exploring java.
-- 💞️ I’m looking to collaborate on yet to be decided.
 - 📫 How to reach me https://www.linkedin.com/in/parimal-rupwate/

 <!---